-Use our click and collect service if you would like to borrow a print item from our collection.
 If we don't hold an item you need online or in print, we can try to get it for you from another library via our interlibrary loan service.

 We can support you in every stage of the research lifecycle, from providing the resources and training you need, to helping you manage your data, getting published, and increasing the visibility of your research.
 Find out more by going to your library website > “Help and support” > and then browse our areas on research support, Open Access and research data management.